grackle-project/grackle/doc/source/Consuming.rst

 --------------------------------------------------------------------------

 This is the historic approach that we have always supported.
-If you employ this approach, you should inform your end-users that they should employ build-and-install Grackle via the classic build system or use the CMake build-system to build (and install) Grackle as a shared library.
+If you employ this approach, you should inform your end-users that they should employ, build, and install Grackle via the classic build system or use the CMake build-system to build (and install) Grackle as a shared library.

 Here is a minimal sample Makefile for compiling the ``c_example.c`` file.